lowlevel86/humanoid-robot/README.md

 # humanoid-robot

-Open-source plans for a "simple as possible", useful, safe and robust robot hardware.
+Open-source plans for "simple as possible", useful, safe and robust robot hardware.

 ### This robot should be able to...
 * write or draw as well as a human.